 - System testing checks the system as a whole and verifies its compliance to requirements that are pointed out in a test plan.

-- Acceptance testing validates product against the requirements, defined in product specification, and checks if it corresponds with the user needs accurately.
+- Acceptance testing validates the product against the requirements, defined in product specification, and checks, if it corresponds with the user needs accurately.

 Software testing: stages from analysis to execution

-After test plan is ready, the next stages await.
+After the test plan is ready, the next stages await.

 Analysis & design.
 At this step, all approaches and techniques that are needed to fully meet testing objectives that are pre-defined within the strategy should be translated into the test design and procedures.
 Here, a team of QA engineers get themselves familiar with requirements and specifications and start creating tests before the code is written — for black-box testing, for instance — using developers' documentation.

-After that, QA team constructs testing environment — which, as we’ve already said, should resemble the real world, production settings, as much as possible.
-Note, that it should reproduce both hardware and software that are used by end users.
+After that, the QA team constructs a testing environment — which, as we’ve already said, should resemble the real world, production settings, as much as possible.
+Note, that it should reproduce both hardware and software that are used by end-users.

 Now, along with dynamic testing, which types, levels, and methods we’ve briefly described above, there’s static testing.
 The first one covers QA responsibilities that occur when some parts of the product already exist, to test them "in motion".
 The second one corresponds with pre-release reviews of a source code and team reviews, it also called verification testing.
 It’s the least expensive and least deep type of testing.

 Evaluating exit criteria and reporting.
-On that step, testers check the results of their activities, see if they fit into expected results and conduct summary reports for executives and stakeholders.
-Exit criteria are usually pre-defined in test plan — they show to QA engineers where lays the line of “enough testing.”
+In that step, testers check the results of their activities, see if they fit into expected results, and conduct summary reports for executives and stakeholders.
+Exit criteria are usually pre-defined in the test plan — they show to QA engineers where lays the line of “enough testing.”